 This post may contain affiliate links to products.
 As an affiliate, I earn money from qualifying purchases.
 Please read my full disclosure here.

-Joy.
-Happiness.
-Often we use the two interchangeably.
+Joy and happiness.
+We often use the two interchangeably.
 Happiness is defined as good fortune, pleasure, contentment, joy.
 Simply, the state of being happy.
 It’s an emotion, a feeling.

 John Piper defines joy this way: